ongov/Digital-Service-Standard/README.md

 In the next stage:

-* test the service with real users, including:
+* test the service with real users, and be able to explain:
-  * number of participants and basic demographic characteristics
+  * number of test participants and their basic demographic characteristics
   * how many users involved in testing had accessibility challenges
   * how they were recruited
   * how analytics were used in research